ArchipelagoMW/Archipelago/worlds/factorio/docs/en_Factorio.md

 ## What is EnergyLink?

-EnergyLink is an energy storage shared by all worlds in a multiworld.
+EnergyLink is an energy storage supported by certain games that is shared across all worlds in a multiworld.
 In Factorio, if enabled in the player settings, EnergyLink Bridge buildings can be crafted and placed, which allow depositing excess energy and supplementing energy deficits, much like Accumulators.

 Each placed EnergyLink Bridge provides 1 MW of throughput.
 The shared storage has unlimited capacity, but 25% of energy is lost during depositing.
 The amount of energy currently in the shared storage is displayed in the Archipelago client.